bigfork/silverstripe-template-yield/README.md

 Adds support for `<% section %>` and `<% yield %>` tags to Silverstripe.

-⚠️ this is a proof of concept built by hooking into a few different places in core to work around missing extension hooks.
+⚠️ this is a proof of concept built by using HTTP middleware to perform string replacements in order to work around missing extension hooks.
 See the [limitations](#limitations) section for more info.

 ## Usage examples